David-Seis/SecureYourAzureData/SQLSecurity/02 - SQLServerSecurityBasics.md

 <h4><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity: Create and list principals in an instance</b></h4>
 <br>
- >Description<
+<p>In the following Steps you will create the database and Principals you will use for this Workshop.
+Run the following code in SQL Server Management Studio or Azure Data Studio on the Instance you installed for this Workshop.</p>

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>
-<p>In the following Steps you will create the database and Principals you will use for this Workshop.Run the following code in SQL Server Management Studio or Azure Data Studio on the Instance you installed for this Workshop.</p>

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Create the Test Database we will use for this module</p>